 1. Everyone has been hunting your spot for ten years

-3. You cannot find your treestand in the dark, and end up standing next to a tree
+3. You end up standing next to a tree, because you can’t find your tree stand in the dark

-We all having been waiting for that perfect morning where the cold snap is a sure promise of good deer movement.
-We motivate ourselves to be ready that much earlier because this is the “day”.
-In the cold dark of morning as we attempt to be quiet in the crunchy leaves, we walk and walk only to fail to find the tree stand we’ve walked to a million times before.
+We’ve been waiting for that perfect morning where the cold snap ensures good deer movement.
+We motivate ourselves to get up that much earlier, because it’s the day.
+So in the cold dark of the morning, as we try to not make a sound in the crunchy leaves, we walk and walk only to fail to find the tree stand we’ve walked to a million times before.
 Our flashlight strikes through the darkness and our element of surprise.
 The beam lights upon where the tree stand used to be—before it was stolen.

-4. Trail camera purchases are based on a one for me, one for them theory
+4. Trail camera purchases are based on a one-for-me, one-for-them model

 We often find ourselves buying a lot of trail cameras.
-It’s not because we wanted more, but rather we are replacing all the ones stolen from last year even using cameras turkey hunting is a thing.
-While we might be used to this as public land hunters, and our biggest frustrations come from the idea of never seeing the pictures that were on the camera.
-This leads us to the next one.
+It’s not because we want more.
+It’s because we need to replace the ones stolen from last year even using cameras turkey hunting is a thing.
+While we might be used to this as public land hunters, it’s still maddening to never see the pictures that were on our camera.
+This leads to the next big upset.

-5. Posting trail camera photos of thieves are as common as posting them of big bucks
+5. Posting trail camera photos of thieves is as common as posting photos of big bucks

-A lot of us can say that the excitement of catching a thief on your trail camera is sometimes more exhilarating than finding a big buck.
-Many online forums and social media outlets can sometimes resemble manhunts rather than big buck bragging boards.
+Sometimes catching a thief on your trail camera is more exciting than finding a big buck.
+A lot of websites and social media outlets can often look a lot like online manhunting boards.

-6. Trucks pulled over on the side of the road make your stomach turn
+6. The sight of trucks pulled over on the side of the road turns your stomach

-Our spot has been unhunted by other guys for a few years now.
-One day while driving down the road to just check things out, there happens to be another truck.
-We assume the worse, our once “exclusive” spot has turned into sharing the playground.
+Our spot has been unhunted by other guys for years now.
+One day while driving down the road to check things out, there happens to be another truck.
+Our once exclusive spot has turned into a shared playground.

 8. The opening day army

-Opening day of gun season could not come soon enough.
-We have found the perfect location for opening day of gun season and haven’t seen a single public land hunter scouting the area.
-We pull up to the spot extra early only excited to see no other trucks.
-As we wait in the dark we are sure that we have heard multiple deer moving around us.
-The light reveals a different story, multiple orange blobs visible in almost every direction.
+We’ve found the perfect location for opening day of gun season and haven’t seen a single public land hunter scouting the area.
+When we pull up to the spot extra early, we’re excited to see no other trucks.
+We wait in the dark, sure that we’ve heard a number of deer moving around us.
+The coming dawn, however, reveals the orange blobs visible in almost every direction.

-9. Mature bucks often behave like a creature of the night from a Bram Stoker novel
+9. Mature bucks often behave like monstrous creatures of the night

-Public land Whitetails are as clever as they come, from years of conditioning and surviving an onslaught of anywhere from amateur hunters to experienced woodsman.
-They have developed the survival habits of vampires, only becoming active in darkness and avoiding humans at all costs.
+Public land whitetails are as clever as they come.
+They have been conditioned for years to survive the onslaught of amateur hunters and experienced woodsman.
+That means that they have developed the survival habits of vampires, becoming active in the darkness to avoid humans during the day.